goghino/opf_benchmarks/process/README.md

-The script `process.sh' can be used to extract the desired information from the benchmark logs.
+The script `process.sh` can be used to extract the desired information from the benchmark logs.
 The benchmark configuration is assumed to be specified in `config_process.sh`.

 ```
 usage: ./process.sh option prefix